Qualy← Back

 Please read our Rules or use our Classing Questionnaire as a guide to figure out where your car belongs.
 Classes are split by Motor:

-- U: Exclusion class regardless of motor for cars such as: Any Corvette above the base level, any 911 above the base level, any race-level production car (Ford Mustang GTD), and any supercars (Ferrari, Lamborghini, etc.).
-Please see here for the full list of exclusions.
+• U: Exclusion class regardless of motor for cars such as: Any Corvette above the base level, any 911 above the base level, any race-level production car (Ford Mustang GTD), and any supercars (Ferrari, Lamborghini, etc.).
+Please see here for full list of exclusions

 We also understand that modifications can happen through the season/cup.
-If you modify your car mid-cup that puts it in a new class, you are allowed a 1-time waiver to move class without charge.
+If you modify your car mid-cup that puts it in a new class, you must update it in the garage.
 You will keep the points you earned in the other class, but the accumulation will be separate from the points you earn in your new class.
 We expect our drivers to act with integrity – that's what makes this fun – please report if your car has been updated mid-cup that would put it in a new class.

 When will my lap be confirmed?